Navid200/xDrip/docs/Display/AOD.md

 Approve the confirmation request.
 ![](./images/AllowRestrictedSettings2.png)

 Now, repeat the process.
-This time, you will be able to enable to choose xDrip to be used for AOD.
+This time, you will be able to choose xDrip to be used for AOD on the accessibilty page.